-Existing Facilities maintained by Surrey County Council are shown at Appendix A. These consist of bus priority schemes; bus stations and interchanges; and bus stops.
+Existing Facilities maintained by Surrey County Council are shown at Appendix A. These consist of bus priority schemes; bus interchanges; and bus stops.
+The County Council does not directly maintain any of the bus stations in Surrey.
+The Friary Bus Station in Guildford, Staines Bus Station and Redhill Bus Station are maintained by the relevant borough councils.

-Any change to the inventory of existing bus priority schemes or bus stations or interchanges outlined at Appendix A is subject to the approval of the EP Board under the voting mechanism defined at 2.6.3.
+Any change to the inventory of existing bus priority schemes or bus stations or interchanges, under the direct control and ownership of Surrey County Council, outlined in Appendix A is subject to the approval of the EP Board under the voting mechanism defined at 2.6.3.
 In addition, any proposal to remove bus priority schemes or bus stations and interchanges or amend the scope of these is subject to there being no objections received from Operators of Qualifying Bus Services utilising those Facilities at the time the proposal is made (see Section 2.7.2 - variation).